melonTree68/melontree68.github.io/_drafts/axiom-of-choice.md

 ### AC implies Zorn's lemma

-For the sake of contradiction, assume that $P\neq\emptyset$ is a poset s.t.
+For the sake of contradiction, assume that $P$ is a nonempty poset s.t.

-1. Every chain in $P$ has an upper bound.
+1. Every chain in $P$ has an upper bound;
 2. $P$ has no maximal elements.

 Let $\mathcal T$ be the set of all chains in $P$; it is a set because it is a subclass of the power set $\P(P)$.
 Define functions